spollard/josh-works.github.io/_pages/about.md

 ## Work II

-My primary side-project is [The Climber's Guide](http://www.climbersguide.co/), which currently has made, to date, $59.97, or "several pennies per hour of effort I've expended".
+My primary side-project is [The Climber's Guide](http://www.climbersguide.co/), which has made, to date, less than $200, or "several pennies per hour of effort I've expended".

 The process of building it out, talking to climbers, etc, has been _extremely_ educational.